Itelmen200/Netframe-tasks/README.md

    df -h
    ```

 2).
+Bash script for admin user.

-Add user and grand the sudo access wihtout password.
+   - Add user and grand the sudo access wihtout password.
    - Create file and change permissions for only sudo user access (read | write).
    - Writing an installation program bash script.
    - Atom or other IDE.